fmiras/blog/posts/degrees-careers-and-some-thoughts.md

 ---
-title: 'Degrees, careers, and some thoughts.'
+title: Degrees, careers, and some thoughts.
 publish_date: 2017-05-18
 ---